Seven Minute Frosting

 - 1/4 teaspoon cream of tartar

 - 1 teaspoon pure vanilla extract

 - Add the egg whites, sugar, water, and cream of tartar to a large heatproof bowl of a stand mixer.
-If you don’t have a stand mixer, just make sure you use a heatproof bowl.
+If you’re not using a stand mixer bowl, just make sure you use a heatproof bowl.

 - Place the bowl over the saucepan of simmering water.
-Whisk the mixture frequently, for about 5 minutes, until the sugar has completely dissolved and it will also be foamy.
+Whisk the mixture frequently, until the sugar has completely dissolved and it will also be foamy.
 This takes about 5 minutes.
 Check it by rubbing a tiny bit of the mixture between two fingers.
 If it feels grainy, the sugar has not dissolved yet.
 Also, if you’re afraid of consuming raw egg whites, the mixture should reach 160 degrees for safe consumption.
 I’m personally not afraid…I’ve been eating them uncooked my whole life.

 - Place the bowl on the stand mixer fitted with the whisk attachment.
 Beat on high speed until the frosting is very glossy and triples in volume, about 7 minutes.
 Mix in the vanilla and any food coloring, if using.